aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 ### Endpoint route resolution

-The endpoint route resolution is the concept of looking at the incomming request and mapping the request to an endpoint using route mappings.
-An endpoint represents the controller action that the incomming request resolves to, along with other metadata attached to the route that matches the request.
+The endpoint route resolution is the concept of looking at the incoming request and mapping the request to an endpoint using route mappings.
+An endpoint represents the controller action that the incoming request resolves to, along with other metadata attached to the route that matches the request.

 The job of the route resolution middleware is to construct and __Endpoint__ object using the route information from the route that it resolves based on the route mappings.
-The middleware then places that object into the http context where other middleware the come after the endpoint routimg middleware in the pipeline can access the endpoint object and use the route information within.
+The middleware then places that object into the http context where other middleware the come after the endpoint routing middleware in the pipeline can access the endpoint object and use the route information within.

 Prior to endpoint routing, route resolution was done in the MVC middleware at the end of the middleware pipeline.
 The current 2.2 version of the framework adds a new endpoint route resolution middleware that can be placed at any point in the pipeline, but keeps the endpoint dispatch in the MVC middleware.
 This will change in the 3.0 version where the endpoint dispatch will happen in a separate endpoint dispatch middleware that will replace the MVC middleware.